Scatter Artist#

 artist comes with a custom categorical colormap, which can be used to assign different classes to points.

-You can access the scatter current categorical colormap via its private _colormap
+You can access the scatter current categorical colormap via its overlay_colormap

 attribute.